 In this intricate dance of motion, even the smallest of muscles play an intricate role.
 Thus, those irritating “popping” sensations may be indicating that the ballet of muscle and movements is perilously close to losing its synchronicity.

-This is commonly referred to as “instability” and is a sign of many potentially harmful conditions to come.
+This is often referred to as “instability” and is a sign of many potentially harmful conditions to come.
 One of the main side effects of this instability is shoulder popping.
-The ligament damage and subsequent shoulder popping can be potential signs of arthritis, chronic shoulder dislocation or instability, even without any pain present.
+The ligament damage and subsequent shoulder popping can be potential signs of arthritis, chronic shoulder dislocation, or instability, even without any pain present.

 Muscle and Bone Damage

 As these traumas take effect, they may alter the natural movements of the shoulder and begin to wear away at the soft tissues which cushion its movements.
-As these soft tissues degrade, the shoulder bones begin to make contact with the surrounding tendons, muscles, ligaments and other bones, causing a pain irritation.
+As these soft tissues degrade, the shoulder bones begin to make contact with the surrounding tendons, muscles, ligaments, and other bones, causing painful irritation.

 This irritation eventually causes inflammatory changes which progress to various stages of arthritis.
 Of course, this shoulder popping may start off without any pain, but it is simply a preliminary warning of potentially greater issues to come.

 The soft tissues – specifically cartilage – encase the bones of the shoulder.
 Cartilage surrounds both the “ball” (the head of the humerus) and the “socket” (the glenoid bone).
 Cartilage allows the ball and socket to glide smoothly and pain free.